 The bottom line

-The Savor could easily leave you ahead if you spend a lot and you don’t mind paying $95 per year to earn more rewards, but the SavorOne can be a good option if you’re not sure.
+The Savor could easily leave you ahead if you spend a lot and don’t mind paying $95 per year to earn more rewards, but the SavorOne can be a good option if you’re not sure.

 Either way, make sure you compare both of these cards to the best credit cards on the market today.
-You may find other card options that let you rack up even more cash back in categories you spend the most in.
+You may find other card options that let you rack up even more cash back in the categories you spend the most in.